-The best HTC mobile phone deals
+The best HTC mobile phone deals - May 2017

 HTC has a habit of making lovely phones, right back from the days of the the original Android phone the G1 up to last year's HTC 10.
-And it's continued that form with its two latest phones, the HTC U Ultra and U Play.
+And it's continued that form with its two latest phones with the new HTC U11.

+That is a phone with squeeze-able sides to control it, crafted from colourful glass, Google Alexa inside and more power than you would ever have hope for.

-The HTC U Ultra is a gorgeous smartphone to behold, with some rather special tricks all of its own, while the U Play is a mobile that looks and feels expensive enough for its £400 price tag.
+This adds to 2017 range, boasting the gorgeous HTC U Ultra smartphone, with some rather special tricks all of its own, while the U Play is a mobile that looks and feels expensive enough for its £400 price tag.

 Once you've read up on them you'll quite possibly want to buy one and we can help you out there.